Nancy Larsen honored as 2012 STAR

+The Healthcare Businesswomen’s Association (HBA) awarded Nancy Larsen it’s 2012 Strategic Transformation Achievement Recognition (STAR) award.
 The HBA annually honors one STAR who stands apart as a truly engaging volunteer and who has demonstrated a long-term commitment to furthering the advancement and impact of women in healthcare worldwide.

 Since 1982 Larsen has demonstrated her commitment to the HBA serving on the board as treasurer and director of membership.
 She is the only member to be elected HBA president twice, in 1991 and 2003.
-Her significant contributions to the HBA over the years include an essential role in the development of the ACE award, which recognizes internal leadership programs that perform by advancing, and used her experience and resources to provide guidance for the chapter boards of Atlanta, Chicago, San Antonio and most recently Indiana chapters.
+Her significant contributions to the HBA over the years include, playing a vital role in the development of the Advancement, Commitment, Engagement (ACE) award (which recognizes exemplary internal leadership initiatives that advance and enhance the careers of women) and providing her experience, resources and guidance to the chapter boards of Atlanta, Chicago, San Antonio and Indiana.

 Larsen continues to be involved with the HBA Leadership Conference as well as the HBA Metro chapter’s mentoring program.
 “I truly believe that membership in and volunteering with HBA is critical to a successful career path for women – as well as men – who work in or provide services to the healthcare industry,” said Larsen.
 “Over the years, I have been honored to be an HBA volunteer and work side-by-side with some of the industry’s great leaders.”